dreoporto/ptmlib/README.md

 - **ptmlib.time.Stopwatch** - measure the time it takes to complete a long-running task, with an audio alert for task completion
 - **ptmlib.cpu.CpuCount** - get info on CPUs available, with options to adjust/exclude based on a specific number/percentage.
 Useful for setting `n_jobs` in Scikit-Learn tools that support multiple CPUs, such as `RandomForestClassifier`
 - **ptmlib.charts** - render separate line charts for TensorFlow metrics such as accuracy and loss, with corresponding validation data if available
-- **ptmlib.model_tools.load_or_fit_model()** - train, save, and reload Tensorflow models and metric charts automatically, making it easier to pick up where you left off
+- **ptmlib.model_tools.load_or_fit_model()** - train, save, and reload TensorFlow models and metric charts automatically, making it easier to pick up where you left off

 ## ptmlib.time.Stopwatch